garcias/rst-archive/notebook.md

     text = ' '.join(page.text_content().split())
 ```

+### Check that you can find each one in the cleaned-up text

 Seems like each heading is unique within the text.
 But some references are linked 2 or 3 times.

 ```python